Rebekah Karel,

 Child and Adolescent Clinical Director | Therapist

-I would be honored to walk alongside you and your family!
-Thanks for taking this brave step on the road to healing.
+I’d be honored to walk alongside you and your family on this journey toward healing.

 Insurances Accepted